 How It Informs Me

 From those stories, my people came originally from the South.
 They came to deliberately inhospitable places and allowed themselves to work, sometime over generations, to shape those places into homes.
 Also, they worked with and respected the forces of those places, even forces that acted distinctly hostile (which they needed to occasionally fight).
-They valued wisdom and they valued a distinctly queer viewpoint, seeing power in changing what others were certain was fundamental.
+They valued wisdom and they embraced a distinctly queer viewpoint, seeing power in changing what others were certain was fundamental.

 They weren’t afraid to fight, but they recognized it could come with dire consequences.
 My ancestors preferred sex, even valued it, as a way to mediate disputes and keep the peace.
 Poetry, as divinely inspired as it was, was more valuable than riches of any kind.
-And that family was the most valuable commodity of all — found or by blood.
+And family was the most valuable commodity of all — found or by blood.
 Properly nurtured, it could build worlds.
 Neglected, it could just as easily tear them down.